 8. Pigeon (Eka Pada Rajakapotasana)

-- From downward-facing dog, lift your right foot off the floor and raise your leg toward the ceiling.
+- From downward-facing dog, lift your right foot off the floor and raise your right leg toward the ceiling.

 - Extend your left leg behind you, hips facing forward and chest lifted.